techloset/smtp-ai-b03/01_python/README.md

   - [387.
 First Unique Character in a String](https://leetcode.com/problems/first-unique-character-in-a-string/).
   - [242.
 Valid Anagram](https://leetcode.com/problems/valid-anagram/).
 - **Custom practice problems**
-  - I want you to take a sentence and output the top 3 most frequent words.
+  - Take a sentence and output the top 3 most frequent words.
-  - I want you to replace all repeated characters in a string with `*` except the first occurrence.
+  - Replace all repeated characters in a string with `*` except the first occurrence.
-  - I want you to build a mini phonebook using a dictionary (name → phone) and allow simple lookup by name.
+  - Build a mini phonebook using a dictionary (name → phone) and allow simple lookup by name.

 ---

 ## Files & Basic Error Handling
 **Main goals**
-- I want you to be able to read from and write to text files.
+- To be able to read from and write to text files.
-- I want you to handle simple errors with `try/except` instead of letting your program crash.
+- To handle simple errors with `try/except` instead of letting your program crash.

 **Topics**
 - Opening files using `with open(...) as f:`.